-BITS AND PIECES - TWO-YEAR-OLD BATTLES PARKINSON’SCategory:
+BITS & PIECES - TWO-YEAR-OLD BATTLES PARKINSON’SCategory:

 Reports from Canada suggest that two-year Keegan Mclellan may be one of the youngest people ever to be diagnosed with Parkinson’s disease